JamieBort/Portfolio-Website/README.md

 - It is written in vanilla JavaScript.
 - I wrote web components for navigation.
-- I am continually trying to make this (and all my projects) more accessible by following Web Content Accessibility Guidelines (WCAG).
+- I am continually trying to make this (and all of my projects) more accessible by following Web Content Accessibility Guidelines (WCAG).
 - It is fully responsive.

 ## Aspirations